DavidUWL/Project-two/README.md

 }
 ```

 * The below code determines the name of player 2 and if it is computer, it disables the buttons for player 2.
 Once the timer hits zero, it triggers a function that generates a random number between zero and four which is mapped to a choice for player 2.
-It also becomes case insensative with the toLocaleLowerCase() method and removes whitespace with the trim() method if they accidentally add a space at the end.
+It also becomes case insensitive with the toLocaleLowerCase() method and removes whitespace with the trim() method if they accidentally add a space at the end.

 ```javascript
 function disableButtonsP2AI() {